janit/node-red-charge-control/README.md

 Most 24v -> 48v gear is for automotive or marine use where the assumption is that when you're charging from 24v the altenator is supplying power.
 But for a wind turbine that's not the case since it's very intermittent.

-Using the standard voltage based control 24v buffer at its knees and only lasted seconds.
+Using the standard voltage based control put the 24v buffer at its knees and only lasted seconds.
 I plan to switch from the AGM buffer bank to LTO chemistry that is fine with this.
 But for now I want to make sure I don't kill my buffer batteries.

 ## Node-RED on the Cerbo GX for reliable control